Daniel Stern (actor): Personal life

 Stern works as an artist, specializing in bronze sculpture.
-He has created sculptures for public art projects in San Diego, Pasadena, Palm Desert, Temple City, Monrovia, and Agoura Hills.
+He has created sculptures for California public art projects in San Diego, Pasadena, Palm Desert, Temple City, Monrovia, and Agoura Hills.
 He is an artist in residence at Studio Channel Islands Art Centre in Camarillo.
 He has also done many private commissions, gallery exhibitions and art fairs.
-He married actress Laure Mattos in 1980, and together they have three children, son California State Senator Henry Stern and daughters Ella and Sophie Stern.
+He married actress Laure Mattos in 1980, and together they have three children, one of whom is California State Senator Henry Stern.